Infrastructure and privatizations

 PPP projects function under the general principle that the project company must procure the financing to undertake the project.
 Different types of state guarantees may be available depending on the type and volume of the project.

-In an attempt to increase the bankability of big-ticket projects, the government has promulgated a regulation on foreign debt assumption by the General Directorate of Public Financing.
-In case of early termination of the implementation agreement in a BOT or BLT project, the General Directorate of Public Financing may take over the project company’s outstanding financial obligations, either partially or in full, including derivative instruments.
-To qualify for debt assumption the investment amount must exceed certain monetary thresholds.
-The debt assumption would cover the project company’s outstanding foreign debt and other financial obligations and costs, including derivative instruments.
-The debt assumption may also cover outstanding interest payments (contractual and default) if the shareholders of the project company provide the General Directorate of Public Financing with a joint and several guarantee as set forth in the applicable legislation.
+In an attempt to increase the bankability of big-ticket projects, the government has promulgated a regulation on debt assumption by the Treasury, which is organized under the Ministry of Finance.
+In case of early termination of the implementation agreement in a BOT or BLT project, the Ministry of Finance may take over the project company's outstanding financial obligations, either partially or in full, including derivative instruments.
+To qualify for debt assumption, the investment amount must exceed certain monetary thresholds.
+The debt assumption would cover the project company's outstanding foreign debt and other financial obligations and costs, including derivative instruments.
+The debt assumption may also cover outstanding interest payments (contractual and default) if the shareholders of the project company provide the Ministry of Finance with a joint and several guarantee as set forth in the applicable legislation.

-For BOT and BLT projects the state may also provide demand guarantees.
-Depending on the type of the project these guarantees may take the form of traffic/passenger guarantees (road and airport projects) and patient guarantees (healthcare projects).
-If such a guarantee is provided the implementation agreement will include provisions as to how the state and the project company will split the surplus (i.e., where the generated income exceeds the amount of demand guaranteed by the state).
+For BOT and BLT projects, the state may also provide demand guarantees.
+Depending on the sector of the project, these guarantees may take the form of traffic/passenger guarantees (for road and airport projects) and patient guarantees (for healthcare projects).
+If such a guarantee is provided, the project agreement will include provisions as to how the state and the project company will split the surplus (i.e. where the generated income exceeds the amount of demand guaranteed by the state).

 In an attempt to create further funding options, Turkey's first sovereign wealth fund, the Turkish Wealth Fund (Türkiye Varlık Fonu), was created in 2016.
 The Turkish Wealth Fund is a financial vehicle to utilize public assets to support large-scale public funding needs, to finance infrastructure projects and to raise capital to stabilize capital markets.